 There are, however, a few wrong ways.
 But, it is not possible to here, in written form, to accurately describe how, and how not, to pan.
 There are several books on the subject that give excellent written, graphic, and photographic instructions on panning.

-The Gold Prospectors Association of America (GPAA) has an excellent video tape on panning techniques with several experienced prospectors showing their tips for good panning.
+The Gold Prospectors Association of America (GPAA) has excellent DVDs on panning techniques with several experienced prospectors showing their tips for good panning.

 The type of pan used can help those that are inexperienced in panning.
 A pan with built in "gold traps" can make keeping the gold in the pan almost foolproof (...almost).
-In the MERCANTILE, we offer several pans of different design to make panning easier.
+In the MERCANTILE, we offer several videos on apnning and other gold-gettin techniques.

 It really doesn't matter what the pan is made of.
 Metal pans are traditional prospecting tools and are still available, but do rust and generally don't have good gold traps.